cloudrainstar/bionemo-framework/README.md

 ## Publishing Packages

-*Note*: Once we have a pypi deployment strategy, we should automate the following commands to run automatically via github actions on new git tags.
+**NOTE**: Once we have a pypi deployment strategy, we should automate the following commands to run automatically via github actions on new git tags.
 We can therefore trigger wheel building and pypi deployment by minting new releases as part of the github.com CI.